National Stuttering Association

 4. To act as a vehicle to educate ourselves, our friends and family, and the general public about the nature and management of stuttering and the needs and capabilities of persons who stutter.

-We will be holding regular NSA meetings the first Thursday of every month (Sept 2013 to May 2014) from 7 to 9 PM in Room 119 of Brown Hall at St Cloud State University.
+We will be holding regular NSA meetings every other Monday (Sept 2014 to May 2015) from 5:30 to 7:30 PM in Room 119 of Brown Hall at St Cloud State University.
 There is parking available in the front of the building.
 Please pass on this information to any one of any age in St Cloud area who might be interested (parents, co-workers, uncles, cousins, significant others, teachers, parents, friends, etc.).
-Dates for Fall 2013 meetings are: Sept.
-5, Oct.
+Dates for Fall 2014 meetings are: Sept.
+8, Sept.
+11 (6:30 to 8:30 PM) -- carpool to Twin Cities), Sept.
+22, Oct.
+6, Oct.
+20, Nov.
 3, Nov.
-7, and Dec.
-5
+17, and Dec.
+1.

 We will discuss a different theme each week and would love to hear from you about topics that interest you!